Frequently Asked Questions

 What type of services do you offer?

 Tomorrow's Rainbow provides peer support groups for grieving children ages 3 years old through high school and their families.
 Most of the time, people do not need therapy after a death of a significant person.
-Our support groups are overseen by masters level clinicians and are facilitated by highly qualified volunteers who have extensive training in supporting bereaved youth.
+Our support groups are overseen by masters-level clinicians and are facilitated by highly qualified volunteers who have extensive training in supporting bereaved youth.
 Groups meet twice monthly to allow for a child's natural need to process over time and in a non-threatening manner.

 How do I get started?

 The first step is for the child's legal guardian to download and complete our registration application - one for each child/teen in the home.
-Completed packets can be emailed to Emily@TomorrowsRainbow.org or faxed to (754) 732-0994.
+Completed packets can be emailed to maria@TomorrowsRainbow.org or faxed to (754) 732-0994.
 We will contact the guardian once we receive the registration packet for a phone interview.
 Next, a client orientation will be scheduled.
-At orientation, the family will be assigned to a group that meets twice monthly.
+After orientation, the family will be assigned to a group that meets twice monthly.

 When is group?